isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-fiberglass-boats/index.md

 Pros:
 - You can purchase it in various measures, i.e., gallons and quartz.
 - Resistant to moisture, oils, solvents, and acids
-- Covers a wide area and dries up� pretty fast
+- Covers a wide area and dries up pretty fast
 - Easy to clean, and it doesnt entertain stains and mildew.

 Cons: